hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Going Live Checklist/README.md

 # Going Live Checklist

+This *Going Live Checklist* is written for game owners who have created an account on the GameSparks platform and created and developed a game - it's intended to help you to go Live with your game as quickly as possible.

 When you have completed your game configuration, created a Snapshot, and you are ready to publish the Snapshot to Live, follow the steps below.

 <q>**Please Let us Know about your Game Launch!** When you're approaching live launch of your game, please let us know with an advance notice email to: <a href="mailto:david.anderson@gamesparks.com;Anthony.mulhall@gamesparks.com?Subject=Going%20Live!">going live</a>.
 We'd like to make absolutely sure your game launch goes as smoothly as possible!</q>